juanfonsecaGL/xunit-spec-style/README.md

 Author: Juan Fonseca, Gorilla Logic 2024.

 ## Description
-Demo to write xunit with spec style (as suggested by Zhimin Zhan) and implemented by Goenning et al [3].
+Demo to write xunit with spec style (as suggested by Zhimin Zhan), the Calculator example was taken from Goenning et al [3].

 # Creation [1, 2]
 ```